 Meet Carpano Antica Formula

-When you have swapped out some of the sweet vermouth for dry and created a Perfect, or splurged on the Carpano to bring the flavors up several notches, it’s time to try replacing the sweet vermouth entirely!
-I give you, the Dogwood Manhattan.
+When you have swapped out some of the sweet vermouth for dry and created a Perfect, or splurged on the Carpano to bring the flavors up several notches, it’s time to try replacing the sweet vermouth entirely! we give you, the Dogwood Manhattan.

 While we didn’t think to ask for the exact recipe, the drink menu does list the ingredients for all of their cocktails.
-So, with some experimentation and opportunity to share my version with others, I think I have come very close.
+So, with some experimentation and opportunity to share our version with others, we think we have come very close.
 Oddly, this Manhattan has no sweet vermouth.
 It uses Woodford Reserve bourbon, Amaro Nonino (an Italian bitter aperitif) and Noilly Prat.
 Finally, and this is probably the most important part, it uses house-made peach bitters.
-Cocktail bitters, which I just barely mentioned earlier, is a very important part of the Manhattan, and in the Dogwood, this cannot be understated!
+Cocktail bitters, which we just barely mentioned earlier, is a very important part of the Manhattan, and in the Dogwood, this cannot be understated!
 Fee Brothers makes a peach bitters, but the peach flavor is overstated compared to the house version we had in Chicago.
 According to Toby Maloney, partner and head mixologist at The Violet Hour, his house peach contains 40-some botanicals.
 He suggests approximating it by combining: Fee’s Peach, watered down with a bunch of Peychaud’s, a bit of Angostura, Regan’s Orange and a touch of Bitter Truth Choco.
 Got all that?

 Dogwood Manhattan (Summit Sips version)